aksaxena1991/gohighlevel-wallet-service/README.md

 # Go High Level Wallet Microservice

-This is a sample authentication application built with Node.js, Express.js, MongoDB, and JSON Web Token (JWT).
+This is a simple wallet microservice built with Node.js, Express.js, MongoDB, and services are authorized with JSON Web Token (JWT).
-It allows users to sign up and log in, and implements basic authentication and authorization.
+Wallet service is authorized with shared session with auth microservice.

 ### Requirements
 - Node.js and npm